speersma/hello-world/README.md

 # hello-world
 This is a test repository.
-Just figuring stuff out mane.
+Just figuring stuff out.

 ## Update1
 Now I'm just testing out branching off a repository.